A bowl of Norwegian bacalao salt cod stew with rice and fresh salad served on a rustic wooden cutting board

 Norwegian bacalao (from the Spanish word for cod), is traditionally a flavorful dish crafted from salt cod, olive oil, stewed tomatoes, garlic, shallots, and potatoes.
 One of Norway's most distinctive and beloved recipes, this hearty stew carries a fascinating history.

 Stockfish hanging out to dry in Northern Norway.
-Photo: Wikimedia Commons
+Photo: Wikimedia Commons (license terms)

 And in Folldal, they make it ready-to-eat – which a lot of Norwegians are happy about.
 Today, Primar's products are sold across Norway in major chains like Norgesgruppen, Coop, and Rema 1000.
 The company holds 78% of the fresh bacalao market, a testament to its customer trust.